HeavyMedl/google-authorize/README.md

 #Google Authorize

-Get an OAuth2 client with authorized token to be used with googleapis.
+Get an OAuth2 client with an authorized token to be used with Google APIs.

-All I want for christmas is to be able to easily start working with the googleapis.
-There is a nice [Node quickstart](https://developers.google.com/sheets/api/quickstart/nodejs) that Google provided that allows this.
-This module is a wrapper of that code but instead of executing a callback function with the resultant OAuth2 client, it returns a Promise that is _thenable_ which resolves the OAuth2 client.
+All I want for Christmas is to be able to easily start working with the Google APIs.
+There is a nice [Node quickstart](https://developers.google.com/sheets/api/quickstart/nodejs) that Google provides for this.
+This module is a wrapper of that code but instead of executing a callback function that passes a resultant OAuth2 client, it returns a Promise that is _thenable_ which resolves the OAuth2 client.

 Here's how to use it: